sprague252/conda_local_shared/README.md

                    the shared directory.
 The contents of the local directory and file will be lost.
 The -l option takes precedance over the -a option.

-      -c CONDAEXEC Set the full path to the conda executable as CONDAEXEC (default: /anaconda3/bin/conda)
+      -c CONDAEXEC Set the full path to the conda executable as CONDAEXEC.
+                   (default: /anaconda3/bin/conda)

-      -d PDDIR     Set the path to the (piratedrive) shared directory with the conda configuration information to PDDIR.
+      -s SHAREDIR  Set the path to the (piratedrive) shared directory that holds the conda configuration information to SHAREDIR.
+                   The installed symlinks will point to files/directories in this directory.
+                   (default: /Volumes/HOME/conda_user_shared)

+      -u USERDIR   Set the user's home (login) directory to USERDIR.
+The symlinks will be installed in this directory.
+                   (default: ~)

 ## Version Information